UweKeim/ZetaLongPaths/README.md

   * *2010-03-24* - Added functions to get file owner, creation time, last access time, last write time.
   * *2010-02-16* - Maintenance release.
   * *2009-11-25* - First release to [CodePlex.com](https://zetalongpaths.codeplex.com).

+(This is not a complete history; only the milestones are noted)